insieme/insieme/README.md

 on-going development framework.
 Instead of polluting your local setup, we prefer to use Insieme from the build directory.
 Install scripts may be provided in future releases.

+## Development

+### Executable Bit

+When working on Windows via SMB share, consider setting following Git setting.

+    $ git config core.filemode false

+### Licensor

+A script, together with a Git hook, is provided to automatically add a license header to each source file upon commit.
+See `/scripts/license`.